How to Build Simple R Packages: A Step-by-Step Guide

-Ever wanted to share your R functions with colleagues or the community?
+When you build simple R packages, sharing your R functions with colleagues or the community becomes straightforward.
 Turning your code into a package is the best way to do it.
 An R package bundles your functions into a format that’s easy to install, includes documentation, and works reliably.

 This guide shows you the quickest path from zero to a working package you can share.